hettlage/salt-data-quality-site/README.md

 4. Make sure that your current branch is up to date.

     ```git pull origin master```
-5. In plot.py, create the plot that you want to make.
+5. In a Python file (`plots.py`, say) in this directory add a function returning your plot.
+Make sure to annotate your function with a `data_quality` decorator, as described above.
+6. Use the `test_bokeh_plot` in the root folder for testing your plot (see below).
-6. Add the name of the plot to the `content.txt`
+7. Add the name of the plot (as used in the `name` argument of the `data_quality` decorator) to the `content.txt` file.
-7. Deploy a test server and test the plot.
+8. Deploy a test server and test the plot.

     a.
 In a new terminal, log in and move into the project directory and start up the server

         ```
         cd saltstatsdev.cape.saao.ac.za
+        source activate salt_data_quality
-        sudo venv/bin/python manage.py runserver  -p 81 -h 0.0.0.0
+        python manage.py runserver  -p 81 -h 0.0.0.0
         ```
     b.
 On a browser on your own machine, you should now be able to navigate to http://saltstatsdev.cape.saao.ac.za:81/ and see the site.